ethereum/ethereum-org-website/public/content/developers/tutorials/server-components/index.md

 - Secret state.
 In gaming it is often useful not to have all the information that the game knows available to the players.
 However, *there are no secrets on the blockchain*, any information that is in the blockchain is easy for anybody to figure out.
 Therefore, if part of the game state is to be kept secret, it has to be stored elsewhere (and possibly have the effects of that state verified using [zero-knowledge proofs](/zero-knowledge-proofs)).

+- Centralized oracle.
+If the stakes are sufficiently low, an external server that reads some information online and then posts it to the chain may be good enough to use as an [oracle](/developers/docs/oracles/).

+- Agent.
+Nothing happens on the blockchain without a transaction to activate it.
+A server can act on behalf of a user to perform actions such as [arbitrage](/developers/docs/mev/#mev-examples-dex-arbitrage) when the opportunity presents itself.

+### The sample program {#sample-program}

 ## Getting started {#getting-started}

 ## Listening to events {#listen-events}